 The cost of hotels and airfare occurs upfront and is unchanged.
 However, daily spending can be very variable, and if you aren’t aware of the cost of goods in the country you’re visiting, you may spend way more than you anticipate.

 Break down expenses by category and your corresponding budget for each:

 You can calculate your travel budget for each category by first figuring out the average cost of lunch and dinner for each day, multiplied by the total days on your trip (assuming your breakfast is provided by the hotel).
 Round the sum up to the nearest whole number to account for unanticipated alterations that may occur.

 The more prepared you are regarding your expenses, the less likely you are to overspend.
 You can look up the cost of eating out at your destination online.
 I recommend researching some restaurants and checking out their menus to see what you’ll be dealing with.

 2 – Choose Your Destination Wisely

 Where you go largely depends on your budget (see #1).
-Every few months or so, a new “it spot” pops up, and everyone wants to/has to go there.
-However, don’t get sucked into this popularity contest, especially if it’s a destination that you cannot afford.
+A new “it spot” pops up every few months or so, and everyone wants to/has to go there.
+However, don’t get sucked into this popularity contest, especially if it’s a destination you cannot afford.
 There are so many untapped destinations around the world to choose from that are equally fabulous.

 3 – Timing Is Everything